taghead/burger.devourer.xyz/CONTRIBUTIONS.md

-Contributions are made by members of this repository as a member please ensure your are following the established criteria.
-If there is clarification required create an issue using the label *question*.
+Contributions are made by members of this repository as a member, please ensure the established criteria is being followed.
+If clarification is required, create an issue using the label **question**.
-## Requesting a feature
+## Requesting a issue

-Create a issue requesting using the label *feature* and provide details.
+Request an issue using the label **feature** and provide details.
 No formailties required.

-Once the feature is approved it will become available on clickup for the asignee to tackle.
+Once the feature is approved, it will become available on clickup for the assignee to tackle.

 ## Getting Assigned to a feature branch

-If you are not assigned to a feature head over to the clickup board and look for a feature that does not have an assignee.
-Create a issue and use the label *assign* providing details on the feature and asignee.
+If you are not assigned to a feature, head over to the clickup board and look for a feature that does not have an assignee.

+Create a issue and use the label *assign* providing details on the feature and assignee.

 ## Working on a feature branch

-To tackle a feature you are assigned to begin by cloning the repository.
+To get started, clone the repository to tackle an assigned feature.

-Head over to the Project Board on Clickup click on the task (or subtask) then click the github icon.
-This will automatically generated code snippits for you.
+Head over to the Project Board on Clickup > Click on the task/subtask > Click the github icon.

+This will automatically generated code snipits for you.

-Start off by running the *Create & Checkout a new branch*.
-Example.
+Begin by clicking on *Create & Checkout a new branch*.

+For Example:

 `git checkout -b "CU-32u7m4_Create-Development-Environment_Andrew"`

-Then use *Link a single commit* as reference for your commits, you may change the message but ensure the TaskID and - remain the same.
-Example.
+Then use *Link a single commit* as a reference for your commits, the message can be changed.
+However, ensure the TaskID and - **remain** the same.

+For Example:

 `git commit -m "CU-32u7m4 - Create Development Environment"`

 `git commit -m "CU-32u7m4 - Made Dev Environment"`

-Once done create a pull request
+Once done create a pull request.

 ## Pull Request Process
 - Either Git ignore or remove dependencies.